appsandweb/operations/README.md

 Demonstration Operations Android App
 ## description
-App to learn with two editboxes, one button ahen the button is clicket it opens the result in the second activity
+App to learn with two editboxes, one button when the button is clicked it opens the result in the second activity